ComicScrip/reactive-records/DONT_README_YET.md

 that can be shared between our collections (and overriden by some if necessary).

 In order to do that, we just have to implement the ```PersistenceStrategy``` interface.
-Here's an exemple implementation that first
+Here's an exemple implementation that first use a local persistence service before hitting a remote REST API.

 _Data/PersistenceStrategies/OfflineFirstStrategy.ts_
 ```ts